Zotero

 Organising references

-Using folders, tags, notes and groups can help organise and manage your references.
+Using folders, tags, related items, notes and groups can help organise and manage your references.
+Merging duplicates helps keep your library tidy.
 Use shared groups for collaborative work.

 -

-Record your thoughts and highlight text using notes.
+Record your thoughts and highlight text.
 Import them into your documents.

 -